oicr-gsi/vidarr/plugin-guide.md

 provides methods to journal state to the database for crash recovery and to provide status information to users.

+# Consumable Resource
+Consumable resources implement
+`ca.on.oicr.gsi.vidarr.ConsumableResourceProvider` and
+`ca.on.oicr.gsi.vidarr.ConsumableResource`.
+These plugins are responsible for delaying workflow run execution until resources are available.

+The plugins can be associated with targets in the server configuration.
+Consumable resources _may_ request that submitters provide information or operate on the existence of a workflow run.

 # Input Provisioners
 Input provisioners implement `ca.on.oicr.gsi.vidarr.InputProvisionerProvider` and `ca.on.oicr.gsi.vidarr.InputProvisioner`.
 These plugins are responsible for